Drop shipping: In China

-With the ever growing relevancy of drop shipping, this business model has become increasingly popular with the rise of e-commerce platforms and the ease of global trade, particularly from China.
+With the increasing relevancy of drop shipping, this business model has become increasingly popular with the rise of e-commerce platforms and the ease of global trade, particularly from China.
 China is globally recognised as a manufacturing powerhouse, producing a vast array of products at competitive prices.
 This has made it a promising source for drop shippers whose businesses require cost-effective and diverse products to sell in their online stores.
 Through establishing a partnership with Chinese suppliers, drop shippers can offer a wide range of products without the need to invest in inventory.
 In addition, China has extensive access to global markets which enables to drop shippers to continually expand their investments.
 China provides a well-established shipping and logistics infrastructure, and enables efficient and cost-effective transportation of goods to customers worldwide, providing a crucial component for the success of the drop shipping model, as timely and reliable shipping is a key factor in customer satisfaction.

 China's relation with the drop shipping business model is already well established with e-commerce platforms such as Alibaba and AliExpress having facilitated the growth of drop shipping by providing marketplaces for suppliers and drop shippers to connect.
 Subsequently, with these platforms continually expanding, China has experienced exponential economic growth, leading to increased disposable income for its citizens.
 Moreover, internet penetration and smartphone adoption have also increased quite drastically.
 The combination of these factors have manifested an extensive domestic platform for e-commerce, supplying greater opportunities for drop shipping businesses to expand.

 The Chinese government has established the significance of e-commerce and cross-border trade for the country's economic development.
 Subsequently, the Chinese government has created policies, initiatives, and regulations to aid and promote the market platform of e-commerce.
 Such an example is the government establishment of special economic zones and tax incentives to encourage e-commerce and export-specific industries.